data2viz/data2viz/README.md

 data2viz is a multiplatform data visualization library based on kotlin.
 The rendering produces the same result on each platform.

-It is currently possible to use it in the browser (JavaScript + SVG) or in the JVM (Bytecode + JavaFx).

 A very important part of current version is a port of [d3js](https://github.com/d3/d3) modules.